jsidrach/NetWatcher/README.md

 # NetWatcher

-NetWatcher is a web-based interface to manage network traffic capturer FPGAs, developed as an End-of-Degree Project in collaboration with the [High Performance Computing and Networking](http://www.hpcn.es/) research group.
+NetWatcher is a web-based interface to manage network traffic capturer FPGAs, developed as an End-of-Degree Project in collaboration with the [High-Performance Computing and Networking](http://www.hpcn.es/) research group.
 NetWatcher is divided in two parts: a FPGA Web Service to execute commands and monitor them in the FPGA, and a Web Interface to visually make those calls.

 ## Table of contents